xiangyuchu03/xiangyuchu03.github.io/index.md

 My research interests include 1) Developments of robotic surgical and medical systems and related algorithms; 2) Developments of nuanced manipulation skills on (deformable) objects and their applications in surgery and service; 3) Developments of agile locomotion systems and related algorithms / their applications on biomechanics.

-**1. Opportunities available for researchers in medical robotics, with a focus on image-guided surgical intervention systems.**
+**1. Opportunities are available for postdoctoral fellows in medical robotics with a focus on image-guided surgical intervention systems.**

 **2. The summer research application is open now.**